b1conrad/pico-debug/README.md

 ### Command history

-All of the queries that you enter are kept in a history list.
+All of the events/queries/commands that you enter are kept in a history list.
 You can use the up and down arrow keys to navigate through this history.

-Before pressing Enter or Return to issue the query (or event), you can use the arrow keys to move through it, the Delete and Backspace keys to remove characters in it, and Ctrl-A to move to the beginning of the line and Ctrl-E to move to the end of the line.
+Before pressing Enter or Return to issue the query (or event), you can use the left and right arrow keys to move through it, the Delete and Backspace keys to remove characters in it, and Ctrl-A to move to the beginning of the line and Ctrl-E to move to the end of the line.